CEED/libCEED/README.md

 The `/cpu/self/avx/*` backends rely upon AVX instructions to provide vectorized CPU performance.

 The `/cpu/self/xsmm/*` backends rely upon the [LIBXSMM](http://github.com/hfp/libxsmm) package to provide vectorized CPU performance.
-If LIBXSMM was linked against MKL but the Makefile is not detecting `MKLROOT`, linking libCEED against MKL can be forced by setting the environment variable `MKL=1`.
+If linking MKL and LIBXSMM is desired but the Makefile is not detecting `MKLROOT`, linking libCEED against MKL can be forced by setting the environment variable `MKL=1`.